arastoob/fs-bench/README.md

-# FS-Bench: file and storage system benchmarking framework
+# FS-Bench: filesystem benchmarking framework

-FS-Bench is an open-source benchmarking and plotting framework that is configurable and easy to use for evaluating the file and storage systems' performance by executing the pre-defined micro-benchmarks that capture the effect of caching and buffering whenever applicable, or replaying any trace logs.
+FS-Bench is an open-source benchmarking and plotting framework that is configurable and easy to use for evaluating the filesystems performance by executing the pre-defined micro-benchmarks that capture the effect of caching and buffering whenever applicable, or replaying system call level trace logs.

-FS-Bench generates more accurate statistics compared to other benchmarks and plots the results.
-Also, FS-Bench provides real-time benchmarks to reveal the system's behaviour over time.
-Such real-time plots provide useful information about the system's sync periods, performance degradation, and the operations' execution times.
+FS-Bench generates precise statistics compared to other benchmarks and visualize the filesystem performance into descriptive plots.
+Also, FS-Bench provides real-time benchmarks to reveal the system behaviour over time.
+Such real-time plots provide useful information about the system sync periods, performance degradation, and the operations execution times.

 FS-Bench also supports benchmarking multiple systems in a single run and it generates combined plots for better comparison, which is the ideal